mandober/enwars/README.md

 ## BROWSER
-Set name of default browser.
+Set path to default browser.
+If only name is set, uses PATH to search for it.

 ## CDPATH
-A colon-separated list of directories used as a search path for the `cd` builtin command.
-This user-settable variable is used to specify frequently visited directories.
+A colon-separated list of dirs used like PATH but for dirs.
+Consulted by `cd`.
+User-settable env var.

-- If the target directory of the `cd` command is specified as a relative path name, the `cd` first searches for the target directory in the current directory `.`.
-- If the target is not found, the path names that are listed in the CDPATH variable are searched consecutively until the target directory is found and the directory change is completed.
-- If the target directory is not found, the current working directory is left unmodified.
+If the target directory of the `cd` command is specified as a relative path name, the `cd` first searches for the target directory in cwd.
+If the target is not found, the path names that are listed in the CDPATH variable are searched consecutively until the target directory is found and the directory change is completed.
+If the target directory is not found, the current working directory is left unmodified.
+For example, if CDPATH is set to `/home/jean`, and there are home/jean/{bin,doc}.
+If cwd is `/home/jean/bin` typing `cd doc` changes cwd to `/home/jean/doc`.

-- For example, suppose the CDPATH variable is set to `/home/jean`, and two directories exist under `/home/jean`, `bin`, and `doc`.
-If you are in the `/home/jean/bin` directory and type `cd doc`, you change directories to `/home/jean/doc`, even though you do not specify a full path.
-> Shell: bash
+- origin: bash
+- value: colon-separated list of dirs
+- read-by: cd
+- access: user-settable
+- purpose: navigation

 ## CHILD_MAX
 Set the number of exited child status values for the shell to remember.
 Bash will not allow this value to be decreased below a POSIX-mandated minimum, and there is a maximum value (currently 8192) that this may not exceed.
 The minimum value is system-dependent.